JWHorner/ghost-atom-feed/README.md

 ## Usage

-Go to the admin section of you Ghost blog and enter the "Labs" seciton.
+Go to the admin section of you Ghost blog and enter the "Labs" section.
 Download your current routes.yaml file and add the following section under `routes:` and upload it again.

 ```yaml
 /atom/: